Education & Training

 With the generous donation of gender neutral bathroom signage from SmartSign, we are working to make Westminster College's bathrooms inclusive for all on campus.

 The S-Cubed Program provides financial and academic support for Westminster students majoring in computer science, physics, or mathematics.
-Participants benefit from early exploration of topics in these fields, interactions with professionals and mentors, and a strong cohort of peers.
+Participants benefit from an early exploration of topics in these fields, interactions with professionals and mentors, and a strong cohort of peers.
 The goal of this program is to increase student success in computer science, physics, and mathematics.

 Gender Neutral Language Initiative